david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 mouse
 -----
 * `mouse/moving_threshold_cm_sec = 5`: The threshold value of the speed above which the mouse is considered to be moving.
+* `mouse/activity_smoothing_interval = 18000`: The standard deviation of the Gaussian that is used for smoothing temporal data that is associated with activity measurements.
 * `mouse/intensity_threshold = 1`: Determines how much brighter than the background (usually the sky) the mouse has to be.
 This value is measured in terms of standard deviations of the sky color
 * `mouse/speed_max = 30`: Maximal speed of the mouse
 * `mouse/area_min = 100`: Minimal area of a feature to be considered in tracking